Don't let the hose run while washing your car. Use a bucket and a hose with a shut-off nozzle. Doing this could save 150 gallons of water!

 Department of Public Services

-ATTN: Environmental Programs Manager
+ATTN: Water Programs Manager

 1415 N. Harrison Street